United Nations (1976 to 2009)

 I was first posted to the Permanent Mission of Canada to the United Nations in New York in the fall of 1976 as one of two additions to the Mission’s staff in advance of Canada’s anticipated election to the Security Council for the 1977/1978 term.
 We won that election, and as First Secretary and then Counsellor, I was assigned to assist with Third World issues before the Council and act as Mission Press Officer.

 After nearly 20 years I returned to the UN as Canadian Ambassador and Permanent Representative in January 1995.
-A couple of months previously I met the UN Secretary General, Boutros Boutros Ghali in Quebec City, who was told by our Foreign Minister, André Ouellet, I would soon be representing Canada at the UN.
+A couple of months previously I had met UN Secretary General, Boutros Boutros Ghali in Quebec City, who was told by our Foreign Minister, André Ouellet, I would soon be representing Canada at the UN.
 I had first met Boutros while accompanying PM Pierre Trudeau to Egypt in November 1980

 Presenting Credentials to a profoundly interested UN Secretary General in New York on 3 Jan 1995

-Foreign Minister Lloyd Axworthy visits the UN General Assembly in 1997, 1998, and 1999
+Foreign Minister Lloyd Axworthy visited the UN General Assembly in 1997, 1998, and 1999

-Meetings with the UN NGO Group
+Regular meetings with the UN Group of Non Governmental Organizations

 Representing Canada before the Security Council, on the Security Council, and as President of the Council in February 1999 and again in April 2000

-On Land Mines (Aug 1996) ——- & —— In May 1997
+On Land Mines (Aug 1996) ——— & ——– In May 1997

 As President of the Security Council in February 1999 (6 days after an emergency appendectomy)